zvdxc/RustCalc/README.md

 # RustCalc
-A simple calculator written in Rust
+A simple calculator written in Rust.

-Main questions: How did the file end up so large?
+Main question: How did the file end up so large?
 (1MB)